Getting Started β

 Then, power your Doorman using the USB-C port.

-When you power on your Doorman-S3 for the first time, it will start blinking rapidly in orange — that means it's ready for Wi-Fi setup!
+When you power on your Doorman S3 for the first time, the LED will blink rapidly in yellow/orange, indicating that it's ready to connect to Wi-Fi.

 You can connect it to Wi-Fi using one of three methods: